-In January 2011, she decided to try a low-carb, high-fat diet.
+In January 2011, she decided to try a low carb, high fat diet.
 Here’s what happened:

-Life has been filled with a lot of of feelings of shame, and I, together with so many others, was taught that fat was sinful.
+Life has been filled with a lot of feelings of shame, and I, together with so many others, was taught that fat was sinful.
 Fat was what made me fat, that was it.
 After many strenuous attempts to lose weight, I only weighed more and more.
 My weight increased rapidly after I stopped taking my birth control pills, and back then I had no idea that I had PCOS.
-I went to see doctors several times but didn’t relly get any answers.
+I went to see doctors several times but didn’t really get any answers.

 My weight ended up at 309 lbs.
 (140 kg) and I reached a dead end, deeply depressed and everything was heavy and difficult.
 I had always been chubby, but I had never been this big before.
 Everyday life became hard and the limitations of what I could do increased steadily.

-Desperately, I tried everything, powder, bars, pills that would make the fat leave my body and low-fat food, but nothing helped.
+Desperately, I tried everything, powder, bars, pills that would make the fat leave my body, and ate low-fat food, but nothing helped.
 My apetite was so big and it became even more impossible to control as I was always hungry.
-For a long time, I was convinced that it was fat that was making me fat, until I started reading about low carb (LCHF).
+For a long time, I was convinced that it was fat that was making me fat, until I started reading about low carb (low-carb).
 I had tried it before but without really knowing what I was doing.
 I had only heard that it was good to avoid bread.

 In the fall of 2010, I had reached the bottom, it was now or never.
 A gastric bypass was a gnawing thought in the back of my mind, even if it wasn’t something I really wanted.
 I read EVERYTHING I could find about LCHF and in January 2011 I started.
 From that day I slowly got my life back.
 I got my life back!